 While I don’t particularly like supplements, especially synthetic supplements for various reasons I’ve discussed previously here, there are a few whole food supplements that deserve special attention.
-My largest frustration with supplements is that they really shouldn’t be used unless you already have a solid nutrition foundation, and you have a good reason to supplement (ie. knowledge that you need it from testing or a specific recommendation from your healthcare professional).
+My largest frustration with supplements is that they really shouldn’t be used unless you already have a solid nutrition foundation, and you have a good reason to supplement – ie. knowledge that you need it from testing (like hair analysis) or a specific recommendation from your healthcare professional.

 With so many choices out there the supplement game can be a dangerous one, as it is incredibly hard to know the ones that will work well for your body, and which ones are just well-marketed garbage.
 Time and time again, I run into clients taking supplements that are actually stressing their body out more than they are helping (especially synthetic vitamin D, calcium, and liver support supplements), so it’s always best to work with a health advocate when picking out your synthetic or whole food supplements.
 That said, it also helps to use supplements properly sourced from whole food with attention to quality, as they can be a game changer for your nutrition (and much more easily tolerated by your body).
 You’ll notice my list is made up mostly of whole food supplements, because it’s that important to use whole food supplements as much as possible.

 Here’s my top 10 supplement picks that my home is never without (in no particular order):